-Edwin (Ed) D. Garlepp is a partner in the firm's Electrical Patent Prosecution practice group.
+Edwin (Ed) D. Garlepp is a partner in the firm's Electrical Patent Prosecution practice group and a member of the Management Committee.
 A former engineer and patent examiner at the United States Patent and Trademark Office (USPTO), his practice covers all areas of patent law including securing patent protection, drafting legal opinions and enforcing patents for both domestic and foreign clients, as well as strategic client counseling, intellectual property due diligence, and risk management assessment in acquisitions and other technology company investments.
 He is also well versed in the licensing of technologies and in addressing export control issues related to inventions by U.S. divisions of foreign companies.

 Mr. Garlepp’s technical expertise includes semiconductor technologies, software technologies, optical systems, and wireless communications systems.
 He has particular expertise developed through patent practice related to semiconductor devices, processes and manufacturing equipment, automotive lighting systems, and fiber telecommunications systems.
 Mr. Garlepp is also experienced in printer and copier technologies, and a broad array of consumer electronic technologies such as video display systems, A/V processing technologies and encoding schemes, electromechanical assemblies, and many other related technologies.